rstudio/rscloud/README.md

 `remotes::install_github("rstudio/rscloud")`

-To get started you will need to create config.yml file that includes the following information.
+To get started you will need to create config.yml file that includes the following information for staging.

 ```
 default: